Wof01/vocalbrand/README.md

 Ultra-fast voice cloning SaaS prototype built for rapid launch: upload voice sample -> clone -> generate speech -> upgrade.

+> Pricing & Cost Model: see PRICING.md for Stripe setup, included minutes policy, and cost formulas (no code changes required).

 ## Authentication Gate
 - Voice cloning and speech generation now require a signed-in user.
 Guests can browse the landing copy but must log in or register before recording/uploading audio or hitting the ElevenLabs APIs.
 Session state is reset on logout to prevent lingering access.